The Power of Spatial Analysis: Patterns in Geography

 - Land cover change shows the extent of human development.

 - Geographic mean center displays trends in population shifts in time.

-So overall, spatial analysis can quantify, find patterns and predict outcomes using geography of our world.
+So overall, spatial analysis can quantify, find patterns, and predict outcomes using the geography of our world.
 Then, we can take action and make informed decisions based on it.